Updated March 31, 2026

 - Workers' compensation is required in North Carolina for businesses with 3 or more employees, with exemptions for sole proprietors, partners, LLC members, and farm laborers.

-- North Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, so renovation contractors often need that documentation ready before signing or renewing space.
+- Most commercial leases in North Carolina require proof of general liability coverage, so renovation contractors often need that documentation ready before signing or renewing space.

 - Renovation contractors should be prepared to show coverage details that fit project liability, including general liability, inland marine for tools and mobile property, and umbrella coverage when higher limits are requested.